 - fabulous water park and clubs for the kids

 - beachfront location in cancun hotel zone

-Great Parnassus Resort and Spa is set by the beautiful Playa Delfines, overlooking the Caribbean Sea.
-This resort truly offers something for everyone - you can laze on the beautiful beach, scuba dive in the crystalline waters, play miniature golf or enjoy a pampering spa treatment.
-Great Parnassus is ideal for families with a wide choice of restaurants and superb facilities for children.
-There is a water park complete with a pirate ship and slides as well as clubs for babies, kids and teens.
-The spacious guest rooms feature a private balcony with ocean views and this resort also offers family rooms.
-Great Parnassus offers an unforgettable experience for both a relaxed family holiday and a romantic holiday by the beach.
+SeaDust Cancun is set by the beautiful Playa Delfines, overlooking the Caribbean Sea.
+This resort truly offers something for everyone – whether you want to laze on the beautiful beach, scuba dive in the crystalline waters, play miniature golf or enjoy a pampering spa treatment, SeaDust Cancun will accommodate your wishes.
+SeaDust is ideal for families, with a wide choice of restaurants and superb facilities for children.
+There is a water park complete with a pirate ship and slides as well as clubs for babies and kids.
+The hotel also has a number unique attractions to further your enjoyment - a fun casino bar, karaoke bar, zipline and climbing wall.
+The spacious guest rooms feature a private balcony with ocean views, perfect for ultimate relaxing.
+The resort also offers a number of family rooms.
+SeaDust offers an unforgettable experience for both a relaxed family holiday and a romantic holiday by the beach.

 We had an brilliant time!
 Great service and value for money

 £3729 per person